ISSAM-SLI/Webstack_Portfolio_Project/README.md

 ## Features

 - **User Authentication**: Secure login and registration system that saves your progress.
-- **Dynamic Quiz Questions**: Get random trivia questions and challenge yourself with each quiz attempt.
+- **Customizable Quiz Settings**: Choose from various categories, difficulties, and question amounts.
 - **Timer**: Race against the clock with a countdown timer for each question.
-- **Scoring System**: Get instant feedback on your performance with scores displayed at the end of the quiz.
+- **Scoring System**: Get feedback on your performance with scores displayed at the end of the quiz.
-- **Responsive Design**: Enjoy the quiz on any device—desktop, tablet, or mobile.
+- **Responsive Design**: Enjoy the quiz on your device—desktop.
+- **API Integration**: Questions are fetched dynamically from the [Open Trivia DB API](https://opentdb.com/).

 ## Technology Stack